Play Live Radio

 The Siletz is known as a premiere salmon and steelhead fishing destination, and public comment and social media dialogue have been passionate.

-After approving the temporary rule Thursday, the board directed staff to organize public meetings (two are expected) and a board work session in Newport to more fully consider public comment ahead of the board’s July meeting.
+At Thursday's meeting, the board directed staff to organize 2 public meetings and a board work session in Newport to more fully consider public comment ahead of the board’s July meeting.

 In July, the board could take one of many possible courses of action.
-They could make the temporary rule permanent or modify it and continue fact finding, or scrap the rulemaking process altogether.
+They could implement the temporary rule or modify it and continue fact finding, or scrap the rulemaking process altogether.